 What We Offer:

 The One God Sanctuary and Meditation Center was conceived and built with the intention to offer a quiet place for people to gather and work together toward greater spiritual fulfillment.
 It is a beautiful, peaceful place for you to come and sit in quiet contemplation of the divine and to seek further understanding of your own personal path toward oneness.
 It is entirely inclusive and adheres to no dogma of any established religions, but seeks to nurture unity and wholeness.
 Please feel free to contact me through this website (see Contact Us) or by phone if you would like to use this space for meditation or for any other sacred activity.
 Meditation advice and various techniques can be shared upon request.
-There are no regularly scheduled hours now except a morning meditation at 6:30 daily.
-Beginning in the third week of August, this time will change to 5:15 a.m. for a half hour of meditation before leaving for the work-a-day world.
 We are located at 1895 Grafton Road, Townshend, Vermont, 1.8 miles on Route 35 from the center of town.
 The phone number is (802) 365-4251.
+Please see the Writings section of this website to read some of my thoughts.

 All services of the One God Sanctuary and Meditation Center are offered free of charge.
 Susan Hunt, Facilitator